 Display mode switching

-Switching between 90/75hz involves multiple steps, and the only one I've been able to figure out is that it changes the Lighthouse configuration of the built in Tundra Tracker.
+Switching between 90/75hz involves multiple steps, of which I've been able to figure out is:

 Example, 90hz